Planning pays off

 The following Q&A is for people who value being thoughtful and prepared, know the facts about their business, and want to lead the way to meaningful relationships with their customers and prospects.
 A strong visual identity and voice will ALWAYS shine through the mass of lazy or misguided marketing efforts in the universe.
 Yes, the bar has been raised for all of us, but putting in the initial effort can mean many nights of peaceful sleep knowing you’re on the right track.

-Spending just one month on brand identity planning and collaboration can provide you with a living document that grows with—and adds value to—your company for 2 to 3 years, even through major changes in services or leadership.
+Spending just one month on brand identity planning and collaboration can provide you with a living document that grows with—and adds value to—your company for many years, even through major changes in services or leadership.
 Here are just a few benefits you’ll enjoy when you invest time and energy up front on your brand identity:

 - No more chaos and second-guessing